Haphephobia – The Fear of Being Touched

-Excessive Fear of Being Touched Without Consent
+Excessive Fear of Being Touched without Consent

-Are you completely averse to the feel of someone else’s skin on yours?
+Do you shiver at the thought of being touched?
+Are you averse to the feel of someone else’s skin against yours?

-But in your case, being touched by other people, even by family or friends, elicits intense feelings of fear or even pain.
-And the fear persists for a long time, and it is so great it destabilizes your personal relationships.
+Many are uncomfortable being touched without consent or by strangers.
+But in your case, being touched by other people— even by family or friends—elicits intense feelings of fear or perhaps even pain.
+The fear may persist for a long time and may be so intense that it destabilizes your personal relationships.

-Other names for Haphephobia?
+Other names for haphephobia?

-The Fear of Being Touched is also named Thixophobia, Chiraptophobia and Aphenphosmphobia.
+The fear of being touched is also named thixophobia, chiraptophobia and aphenphosmphobia.

-What is Haphephobia?
+What Is Haphephobia?

 For many sufferers of this disorder, the intensity of their phobia is linked to the condition’s cause.
 A few potential haphephobia causes include sexual abuse, a past experience of having been harmed, and a morbid fear of germs.
 In other cases, they might have inherited the trait from parents and guardians who also expressed an aversion to being touched.